lidaof/eg-docs/docs/tracks.rst

 ~~~~~~

 ``dynseq`` is a new track type which is proposed and initially developped by Surag Nair from Anshul Kundaje's lab at Stanford University.
 Its track file is the same as ``bigWig`` format.
-It provides importance scores for each nucleotide in the genome, which can be derived from using importance scoring methods on machine learning models.
+It provides scores for each nucleotide in the genome, which can be derived from using importance scoring methods on machine learning models.
 We visualize them as a string of letters with different colors (for each nucleotide) and different heights scaled by the importance scores.

 An example of loaded ``dynseq`` track highlighting an E2F motif instance is illustrated below: